chaviva16/CodeAlpha_Emotion_Recognition/README.md

 Calm ↔ Sad → calm tones misread as sadness.

-This reflects a real-world challenge: subtle emotions are difficult even for humans.
+This reflects a real world challenge: subtle emotions are difficult even for humans.

 ## Challenges & Limitations

-Dataset is still relatively small compared to large-scale benchmarks.
+Dataset is still relatively small compared to large scale benchmarks.

 Predictions rely only on audio (no facial or text cues).